gaju45/housing-data-EDA-project/README.md

-# Housing Data EDA Project
+# Capstone EDA Project Housing Data Analysis

 ## Project Summary :

 This is an EDA (Exploratory Data Analysis) project that focuses on exploring and analyzing a housing dataset.
 The dataset used in this project consists of various attributes related to housing properties, such as location, size, number of rooms, and prices.

-## Objective :

-* The objective of this project is to gain insights into the housing market trends, patterns, and factors influencing housing prices.

-## Dataset
+## About Dataset :

 The housing dataset used in this project contains information about different housing properties.
-The dataset includes the following columns:
+#### The dataset includes the following columns:

 * longitude: The longitude coordinates of the property's location.
 * latitude: The latitude coordinates of the property's location.